hakan-vintercapital/index/index_methodology.md

 6.  chosen a jurisdiction of incorporation that offers sufficient investor protection.

-7.  fulfilled applicable regulatory frameworks such as know your customer and anti-money laundering requirements.
+7.  complied with relevant regulations such as know your customer and anti-money laundering requirements.

 8.  provided information concerning ownership and corporate structure.

-9.  passed the BlockchainX index committee’s risk, security and suitability review.
-The review includes an evaluation of past security breaches, trading cessations, legal disputes and if provided market data are to be considered readily available.
+9.  passed the BlockchainX index committee’s exchange review.
+The review is an overall assessment of market and operational risks.
+It includes but is not limited to an evaluation of past security breaches, trading cessations, legal disputes and if provided market data are to be considered readily available.